weiaicunzai/blender_shapenet_render/README.md

-# blender script for rendering shape models
+# blender script for rendering ShapeNet models

-blender script for rendering images using shapenet models
+This repo contains the implementation of Blender Python script for rendering ShapeNet obj files

 *given a obj file, this project can generate:*
 * rgb image